 With over 30 years in the hospitality and hotel business, I know having the right team is all important; you have that team, and their work is a reflection of your [Joel's] leadership.

 I have done a lot of expeditions throughout the world, and this is hands down the best trekking food I've ever had.

 Thanks again for a great trip.
 You are the "best in class operator" for the Indian Himalaya and your trips have a high "value quotient". ...
 Your trips are worth it.

-Fred M, 2007 Caravan; a Mountain Passage
+Fred M, Caravan; a Mountain Passage

 We walked an average of 6-7 hours a day and when we arrived at the campsite the horses and mules had usually already arrived, the kitchen tent was set up and the cook (Tenpa, a real genius) would have tea, or any other hot drink you liked, ready and snacks.

-Susan, Zanskar Spring 2000
+Susan, Zanskar Spring

-We hope you can come trekking with us!
+Come trekking with us!